fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 The Token technology and market, which originally focused on crowdfunding, now have a painful period of the transition to **Utility Token**.
 Many projects or companies lack sufficient smart contract functions in the Tokens, which makes it difficult to support the fundamentals of their business and to apply to more real-world services or products.

-The following interface designs are based on the fundamental features that businesses need when experiencing a **Healthy Tokenisation**, and for easing the difficulty of secure bindings among smart contracts, and the difficulty of integrating on-chains and off-chains.
+The following interface designs are based on the fundamental features that businesses need when experiencing a **Healthy Tokenisation**, and for easing the difficulty of secure bindings among smart contracts and integrating on-chains and off-chains.
 We FundersToken aim to build a Native Token environment, a friendly environment for the Tokens.

-And the **Token transfer relay**, which simulates blockchains in the form of smart contracts for the Tokens, and frees end-users from the need and the limitation to pay Ether as gas fee.
+And the **Token transfer relay**, which simulates blockchains in the form of smart contracts for the Tokens, and frees end-users from the need and the limitation to pay Ether as transaction fee (gas fee).

 ## Motivation